OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/word-blazor-add-in/README.md

 1. Choose **Debug** > **Start Debugging**.
 Or press F5 to start the solution.
 1. When Word opens, choose **Sample Add-in** > **Show task pane** (if not already open).
 1. Try out the controls on the task panes.
-1. Try using the Ribbon Buttons to trigger the Add-in Commands.
+1. Try out the custom buttons on the **Sample Add-in** tab on the ribbon.

 ## Understand an Office Add-in in Blazor Context